nfroidure/schema2dts/README.md

 JSONSchema versions.

 This module assumes your JSONSchema / OpenAPI3 documents are valid.
-It also doesn't support external references at the moment and expect a single object whose definitions are all relative to the root object.
+It also doesn't support external references at the moment (and probably for ever) and expect a single object whose definitions are all relative to the root object.

 It is also meant to be a building block for higher level generators.